 You can often see this used in MSP or multiple ITSM tools environments, where you might have two or more teams collaborating over service requests.
 And you need to ensure the data they are all working from is consistent across all systems and teams.

-The main benefit of an eBonded solution is that they typically provide you with a 'synchronised' exchange.
-This means that data is shared automatically, and you'll always have ‘matching’ data in both systems (in theory).
+eBonding typically provides you with a 'synchronised' exchange – which means that data is shared automatically, and you'll always have matching data in both systems (in theory).

 I often see eBonding as an MSP-led solution.
 They have their own version of ServiceNow or Remedy and they don’t want to have any manual processes for managing single service requests/tickets across your service desk and theirs.

-But eBonding is not scalable and it is not mature enough for most of the integration needs you’re going to be coming up against in the future.
+But, ServiceNow eBonding is not scalable and it is not mature enough for most of the service provider and vendor integration needs you’re going to be coming up against in the future.